 From a customer risk profile and relationships perspective, legal entity clients have many more risk factors to consider than individuals, as discussed in the next section.
 Individual clients’ behaviors have a more significant bearing on money laundering risk.
 Nevertheless, there are several demographic and relationship risk factors to consider.
 These factors point to a potentially higher risk for all three stages of money laundering: placement, layering and integration.
 Individuals or consumers are clients who are opening depository, investment, or credit accounts for personal or household use.

-Customer risk profile and relationship factors relating to individuals may appear on the surface to imply underlying cultural or other biases.
+Customer risk profiles and relationship factors relating to individuals may appear on the surface to imply underlying cultural or other biases.
 However, this is simply not the case.
 Compliance professionals utilize these well-established higher-risk characteristics based on law enforcement’s and financial institutions’ experiences.

 Onboarding channel: Traditionally, new accounts are opened by individuals during face-to-face interaction with financial institution staff.
 However, the growth of online account opening, while improving customer convenience, has increased risk by allowing a new level of anonymity.
 Without adequate verification controls, someone opening an account online can more easily disguise their true identity.
 Additionally, new consumer accounts opened on behalf of the institution through third-party service providers also increase the potential for similar risks, either through weak internal controls or even collusion between the account owner and a service provider representative.